12 Best Things to do in Skipton, Yorkshire

 12. Discover the lovely village of Haworth

-Haworth is a small but charming village which is very well-known for being home to the Bronte Parsonage Museum, which commemorates the Bronte Sisters: Charlotte, Emily and Anne, who were locals.
+Haworth is a small but charming village that is very well-known for being home to the Brontรซ Parsonage Museum, which commemorates the Brontรซ Sisters Charlotte, Emily, and Anne, who were locals.

-Visiting Haworth won’t take you more than half-day, so you can visit another nearby town too.
+Visiting Haworth won’t take you more than half a day, so you can visit another nearby town as well.

 Where to eat in Skipton

-Le Caveau.
+- Le Caveau.
 This bistro is one of the best in Skipton.
 Although food prices are more expensive than in other pubs or restaurants, it’s worth the money.
-They serve anything from scallops and lamb to vegetarian dishes.
+They serve a variety of dishes, ranging from scallops and lamb to vegetarian options.
 Their lunch and evening set menu has plenty of choices and works out cheaper.

 Where to stay in Skipton

-There are plenty of accommodations in Skipton to choose from; however, these are the best two places to stay near Skipton town centre.
+There are plenty of accommodations in Skipton to choose from; however, this is my top choice of the best places to stay near Skipton town centre:

 The Woolly Sheep Inn